benjamin-glitsos/item-management-system/README.md

 Note: refactoring in progress

+* Design system inspired by Atomic Design but composed of: Elements, Modules, Templates, and Pages
 * Server-state management using React Query
 * Architecture uses custom React Hooks
 * Functional data pipelines using Ramda